Red Watch Band

 Red Watch Band (RWB)

-A bystander intervention program that all first-year residential students complete that teaches students the signs and symptoms of acute intoxication and how to intervene and seek help.
+A bystander intervention program that all first-year and transfer students complete.
+This training teaches students the signs and symptoms of acute intoxication and how to intervene and seek help.
 Red Watch Band training sessions are offered in the fall semester each academic year.
-The program is sponsored through a $10,000 Great Plays grant.
+The program is sponsored through a $15,000 Great Plays grant.

 The training is four parts: 1) bystander theory, 2) alcohol 101, 3) how to intervene, and 4) scenarios, lasting one hour and presented by wellness and prevention peer educators.
-Participants receive a red band and t-shirt after completing a training session.
+Participants receive a t-shirt after completing a training session.

 In a situation of acute intoxication remember the following: